AriFordsham/GHCWiki/GitLab-Labels.md

 # Issue lifecycle

+These indicate various stages in the lifecycle of an issue.

  * ~"needs triage": An issue that hasn't yet been triaged.
 This involves a maintainer applying the appropriate labels and weight.
  * ~"info needed": Information is needed from the issue reporter
  * ~"upstream": Things that require coordination with an upstream package

 ## Backport status

+These labels are to do with backporting of fixes to stable release branches.

  * ~"backport needed": This denotes a merge request which should be backported to a stable branch before the next release.
  * ~"backport": This denotes a merge request which backports a merge request to a stable branch.
 The merge request description should link to the MR or issue from which the backported patch came

 # Bug environmental scope

-These labels identify the environments in which a bug will manifest.
+These labels identify the environments in which a ~bug will manifest.

 ## Operating systems